 Our media has made it look like the good guys go out and fight every day.
 Often they use guns and kill the bad guys.
-The result is a general tolerance of the use of violence to solve problems.
+The result is a general tolerance for the use of violence to solve problems.

 Would it surprise you to know that on some police forces the majority of officers go their whole careers, all the way to retirement, without ever having to discharge their gun in the line of duty?

 People who get killed in their own home, they are often the victim of a family member or friend.
 It is not strangers breaking into your home that you should fear.
 It is your family member who knows where you keep the loaded gun.

-Many of the things I learned as a child, that were thought to be absolutely the way things were, have since turned out to be wrong.
+Many of the things I learned as a child, that was thought to be absolutely the way things were, have since turned out to be wrong.

 Even the flat earth society has suffered a decline in membership.

 Consider these six reasons why things you learned may not be so and then continue to learn new lessons.
 Accurate knowledge helps make the journey along life’s road happier and more enjoyable.

 If you have found other reasons that you have learned things that later turned out to not be true please leave a comment and share these with the rest of us.